 - How can you extend the value, rarity or inimitability of the resource further into the future?

-- How can you preserve the resource so it is not damaged or stolen, or so that their value, rarity and inimitability are not degraded?
+- How can you preserve the resource so it is not damaged or stolen, or so that its value, rarity and inimitability are not degraded?

 - How could you better integrate the resource into your organization's processes, marketing, management, or other functions?

-- Does the organization prioritize the products and services that use the key resources when it comes to investment in research and development, production resources or sales and marketing?
+- Does your organization prioritize the products and services that use the key resources when it comes to investment in research and development, production resources, or sales and marketing?

-- Is your sales and marketing department basing their promotion messages on the Unique Selling Points (USPs) that come from having products and services that are valuable to customers?
+- Do your sales and marketing Unique Selling Points (USPs) come from having products and services that are valuable to customers?

-- Are the core competences that your organization focuses on aligned with the key resources and assets identified as being valuable, rare and inimitable?
+- Are the core competencies that your organization focuses on aligned with your key resources and assets?

-If you like this approach, you'll also find our article on Michael Porter's Five Forces Analysis useful.
+If you like this approach, you'll likely find our article on Michael Porter's Five Forces Analysis useful, too.